Satisfactory Academic Progress for††††††††††††††††††††††††††††††††† UPPS No. 07.07.01

 02.†††††† SATISFACTORY ACADEMIC PROGRESS GUIDELINES

-a.
+*a.
 Maximum Timeframe: For undergraduate students, the maximum number of credit hours (total attempted hours) is limited to 150% of the published degree program requirements and includes all hours attempted (including repeats and withdraws) at any institution of higher education and hours accepted in transfer even if financial aid was not received.
 The university calculates non-credit courses taken at the university or any institution of higher education, including hours accepted in transfer, into the total attempted hours.
 There is no provision for academic amnesty in evaluating SAP.
-If a student changes his or her major, all of the hours attempted while working on those majors within a degree (first baccalaureate or second baccalaureate) or certificate program count toward the maximum allowable hours.
-The maximum number of total attempted hours will be 150% of the maximum number of semester hours for any undergraduate degree or certification program.
+If a student changes his or her major, all of the hours attempted while working on those majors within a degree (first baccalaureate or second baccalaureate) or undergraduate certificate program count toward the maximum allowable hours.
+The maximum number of total attempted hours will be 150% of the maximum number of semester hours for any undergraduate degree or undergraduate certificate program.

 1) A first baccalaureate requires no more than 120 hours, which will allow 180 attempted hours (120 * 150% = 180 hours).
 This calculation will apply to all first baccalaureate programs.